 10. Take a ride on the vintage tram (Oldtimerrundfahrt)

 The “old-timer” trams are partly constructed from wood and it is a great activity if you want a quick way to get around all the Basel things to see, as the journey covers pretty much the entire Basel tram network.

-You can only do this on Sunday mornings and you must pre-book to secure a place as it is a popular attraction among tourists.
+You can only do this on Sunday mornings and you must pre-book a ticket to secure a place as it is a popular attraction among tourists.

 11. Escape from a locked room

 Room-escape games seem to be popping up all over the place at the moment, and Basel is now home to at least three of them.
 The basic premise is that you usually get one hour to solve a serious of puzzles to eventually free yourself from a locked room.
 It is a lot of fun, especially in a group.
 Again pre-booking is a must if you want to secure a place.

 Basel hosts many different events, exhibitions and fairs throughout the year.
 Below are some of the biggest, but you should check in advance for information about different exhibitions or shows.

 Starts the Monday after Ash Wednesday, city centre

 Basel Fasnacht is known by the locals as “the three best days”.
 The carnival itself is opened by the Morgenstraich, the first parade of the carnival at 4 am, in near total darkness.
 For the next 72 hours, the entire city centre is a confetti-covered party.
 Masked groups (cliques) of drummers and pipers roam the streets all through the day and night – many don’t sleep at all – stopping only to grab something to eat and drink in one of the thousands of clique cellars (Cliquenkeller).
 The music they play is called Güggenmusik.
 If you do decide to visit during Fasnacht, we would recommend staying somewhere outside of the city centre if you want to get any sleep during your visit.